 It almost goes without saying that to write an effective article, you need to prioritise SEO (Search Engine Optimisation).
 Everything included in this article should part of your wider SEO strategy, but for this section, I’m focusing specifically on the importance of your SEO keyword phrase.

-A keyword or keyword phrase is something used as part of effective SEO.
+A keyword or a keyword phrase (KWP) is something used as part of effective SEO.
 For example, if you’re writing about a topic such as equine, and your target is people looking to buy riding equipment, a keyword phrase may be ‘riding boots’, ‘top quality riding helmets’ or ‘horse riding equipment’ etc. If your SEO is effective, users typing in that phrase into Google should see your content listed in the results, depending on what level of competition there is for that KWP, how much traffic you receive, what your site authority is and so on.

 This will also help you alter your keyphrase each time you write about a similar topic, as using the same one twice or more will mean that you are competing to rank with your own content.
 Because there are so many variations of the keyword phrases, you can continue to write content that ranks highly without running out of ideas.